Did you know that American Express does more than just issue credit cards?

 What is an American Express Personal Savings Account?

 The American Express Personal Savings Account is a FDIC-insured high-yield online savings account which offers a variable interest rate, with a maximum of 6 withdrawals per month.
-There are no monthly fees and no minimum balance required to sign up.
+Furthermore, there are no monthly fees and no minimum balance required to sign up.
 Minimum account balance after sign up to keep your account active is just $1.
 Depositing funds is easy – you can link up to 3 external accounts to effortlessly transfer money.
 Accounts are available 24/7 online through the American Express Account Portal.
-Interest in these accounts compound daily at a variable 2.10% APY, and any interest earned is credited to your account on a monthly basis.
+Interest in these accounts compound daily at a variable 0.60% APY, and any interest earned is credited to your account on a monthly basis.

 What Are The American Express Savings Account Fees?

-As of June 2019, there are no monthly or annual maintenance fees associated with the American Express Personal Savings Account.
+There are no monthly or annual maintenance fees associated with the American Express Personal Savings Account.

 Are American Express Credit Cards and American Express Personal Savings the same thing?